samboy/CaulixtlaFonts/MiscFonts/Kilroy/KilroyC/README.md

   the Esperanto language and a handful of other symbols (→, ♥, etc.).
 * Web: This has support for English, Spanish, smart quotes, and a couple other symbols.
-There is no bold nor boldItalic; this is a sized optimized version for putting on a private web page.
+There is no bold nor boldItalic; this is a sized optimized version for putting on a web page.
+Also, the folder includes conversions of the font to a couple of obsolete web formats for older browers: WOFF as well as an EOT version for Internet Explorer 6, for those who want to live the web development issues of 2006 all over again.

+Both versions have FontForge SFD files, TTF files for desktop use, and WOFF2 as well as CSS files for web use.